nishamehra/real-time-price-tracker/README.md

    - The backend server will run on http://localhost:5000

 2. **Frontend Setup:**
-   - Install backend dependencies: npm install
+   - Install frontend dependencies: npm install
    - Start the frontend development server: npm start
    - The frontend application will run on http://localhost:3000